HOW TO CATCH FIREFLIES

 In addition, you may have better luck catching fireflies if you place a blue plastic disc or piece of paper over your flashlight to turn the light blue.
 Scientists believe fireflies don’t interpret blue light the same way they see other colors, so the light won’t disorient their flash patterns.

 When you get close enough, catch your fireflies using a net.
 Place the fireflies you catch into a clear jar with a lid that’s been pierced to let in air.
-You should also place a moistened paper towel inside to keep the air in the jar humid.
+You should also place a moistened paper towel or preferably a damp unbleached coffee filter inside to keep the air in the jar humid.
 This way, your fireflies will have air to breathe and won’t dry out.
+Be sure to crumple your damp paper towel or coffee filter to create areas for the fireflies to hide.
+Change out paper every 2-3 days, or as needed.
+This is important to keep bacteria and mold from growing on the damp paper.

 It’s often more effective to work in pairs when catching fireflies, with one person to hold the jar and another to use the net.
 Be sure to use care when catching them; fireflies can be fragile.